Speed: The GCS ENCS Cluster

 B.1 Where do I learn about Linux?

-B.2 How to use the “bash shell” on Speed?
+B.2 How to use bash shell on Speed?

 B.2.1 How do I set bash as my login shell?